Ahgaff-level4/ACTS/README.md

   #### **5. All table names and their columns should be identical in coding BUT in camelCase.**

-  > Table `Performance(ID, Name, FieldId)` will be `performance(id, name, fieldId)`
+  > Table `Activity(ID, Name, FieldId)` will be `activity(id, name, fieldId)`

   #### **6. Foreign key name is the refereed table name with suffix of `id`.**

-  > `performance(..., fieldId)`
+  > `activity(..., fieldId)`

   #### **7. Foreign key attribute have its object with same attribute name subtract `Id`.**

-  > `goal(..., performanceId)` Will has `goal(..., performanceId, performance)` where `performance` is object of type Performance, correspond of performanceId.
+  > `goal(..., activityId)` Will has `goal(..., activityId, activity)` where `activity` is object of type Activity, correspond of activityId.
 This is true only by retrieving data from the server.
-And the child attribute `performance` in our example has nothing to do in deleting or updating.
-Its job only to show the `performanceId` information.
+And the child attribute `activity` in our example has nothing to do in deleting or updating.
+Its job only to show the `activityId` information.
 We will let the frontend developer solve this issue as a homework 🙂

   #### **8. Any attribute of type `Date` -in javascript- its name should contains `Date`, or `Datetime` if time is concerned.**